drewlr/dice-simulation/README.md

 # dice-simulation
 Small repo using python and Jupyter to calculate some dice probabilities.

-My use case is work out some suitable dice mechanices for board game design.
+My use case is to work out suitable dice mechanics for a board game.

 **What it does**